We are always looking to add to the Songbirds Flock!

 Subscription fees cover the cost of the rehearsal venues, our MD Rosie, accompanists for performances, music and the arrangements of songs, performance venues and other miscellaneous costs associated with running the choir.

-Any profit from subs goes directly back into running the choir or providing opportunities for members, such as our heavily-subsidised annual weekend away.
+Any profit from subs goes directly back into running the choir or subsidising opportunities for members (e.g. choir festival subs).

 Do I have to perform?

 While we encourage you to come and perform with us, this is not compulsory.
-There is no pressure to do this – if you would just like to attend rehearsals, crack on.
-We’ll be equally pleased to have you!
+There is no pressure – if you would just like to attend rehearsals, crack on.
+We’ll be equally pleased to have you either way.

 Can anyone join Songbirds Choir?